Publishing a doctoral thesis in full text

 - Read more about LU:s agreement with Portland Press (PDF)

-Generally, articles with the status "submitted" are not made available in LUCRIS as this may jeopardise future publications.
+Generally, articles in LUCRIS with the status "submitted" are not made visible because it can compromise future publishing.

 For questions about the publication process, bibliometrics, research data, open access, etcetera., please contact: